 An example of this would be if a therapist has a goal to digitize their patient’s psychotherapy progress notes.
 A standalone app that just handles psychotherapy session notes might be a more practical option than investing in a fully integrated EHR model.
 It does not make sense to over-invest in superfluous digital technologies that the practice cannot handle or has no use for.

 When would a fully integrated EHR make sense?
 If a practice has multiple users and needs a high level of coordination for patient care, then EHR suites make more sense.
 With these psychotherapy apps, the goal is for therapists to track their patient health outcomes, as well as the clinic’s billing and budget needs and goals, more efficiently.
-If your therapeutic goal is smaller, for instance conducting experience sampling data, a single app may suffice.
+If your therapeutic goal is smaller, for instance conducting experience sampling data, a single app may be enough.

 How Do They Work?